lucacarniato/pyspark-weather-calculator/README.md

     + unit: contains some tests to verify the correctness of the parsing functions (tokenizers) and heat/cold waves calculators.
 + weathercalculator: contains the Python package.
 Most of the code is implemented as self-standing functions, to facilitate future implementation of an AirFlow ETL job.
-    + Extractors.py: can contain the functions for downloading KNMI data and save them into data/raw_data.
+    + Extractors.py: can contain the functions for downloading KNMI data and saving them into data/raw_data.
     + Transformers.py: contains the functions used to process the files contained in data/raw_data.
-    This file implements the PySpark queries used for computing the maximum and minimum daily temperatures from 10 minute data.
+    This file implements the PySpark queries used for computing the maximum and minimum daily temperatures from 10-minute data.
     The result of daily_min_max function is a reduced pandas data frame of 144KB.
-    + Calculators.py: contains the functions used for calculating the heat and cold waves from the reduced data frame.
+    + Calculators.py: contains the functions for calculating the heat and cold waves from the reduced data frame.

-This directory structure facilitates extending the applications with additional Extractors, Transformers or Calculators.
+This directory structure facilitates extending the applications with additional Extractors, Transformers, or Calculators.

 # Future work